skybaseinnovations/skypay-sdk/README.md

 | order_id | true | Unique identifier for the order (same order_id is available for 10 minutes) |  |

 ### **Callbacks**
+In the SkyPay Payment Gateway integration, you can utilize callback functions to handle different transaction outcomes.
+These callbacks are essential for managing various scenarios, such as successful transactions, failed transactions, and user-initiated cancellations.

+#### **onSuccess Callabck :**
-- **onSuccess**: On successful transactions, you can use the onSuccess callback.
-The function will be invoked on a successful transaction.
+- The `onSuccess` callback is designed to handle actions that occur when a transaction is successfully completed.
+This function will be invoked when a transaction is successful, allowing you to perform specific tasks or actions associated with a successful transaction.

-- **onFailure**: On On failed transactions, you can use the onFailure callback.
-The function is responsible for handeling fail cases.

-- **onCancel**: When user decides to cancel the payment the onCancel function will be invoked.

-That's it!
-You've successfully integrated Skybase Payments into your platform.
-If you have any questions or need further clarification, feel free to reach out to our support team.
+#### **onFailure Callabck :**
+- The `onFailure` callback comes into play when a transaction encounters issues and fails to complete.
+This callback function is responsible for managing failed transactions, and it provides you with the ability to handle error cases, log details, or take appropriate actions.

+#### **onCancel Callabck :**
+- The `onCancel` callback is triggered when a user decides to cancel a payment transaction before its completion.
+This callback function allows you to manage the cancellation event, which can include actions like returning the user to a specific screen or providing a cancellation confirmation.

+These callback functions are essential for ensuring a seamless and user-friendly payment experience in your application.
+You can customize each callback to fit your specific requirements and user interactions.

+## Conclusion

+In this guide, we've covered the essential steps to get started with Skypay SDK integration.
+You've learned how to initialize the configuration, set up navigation, and utilize callback functions for handling transaction outcomes.

+We hope this documentation has been helpful in seamlessly integrating the Skypay SDK into your Flutter application.

+For more detailed information about Skypay initialization, please refer to the [Skypay documentation](http://docs.pay.skybase.com.np/).